shuozhixu/AID_2026/README.md

 ### CoNiRu

-It has an FCC structure.
+It has an FCC lattice.
 Compare results of basic structural parameters and GSFE with [DFT](http://dx.doi.org/10.1088/1361-651X/ab3b62).

 ### Co<sub>2</sub>Ni<sub>2</sub>Ru